OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

 ### Advanced parameters

-By default, connector are connecting to `RabbitMQ` using parameters and credentials directly given by the API during the connector registration process.
+By default, connectors are connecting to `RabbitMQ` using parameters and credentials directly given by the API during the connector registration process.
 In some cases, you may need to override them.

 ```yaml
 - MQ_HOST=rabbit.mydomain.com